ejricha/presentations/cmake/functions_and_macros.md

 Because `${arg}` is NOT defined in the caller's scope.

-Functions and macros *can* be overloaded, but it's not really recommended.
+Functions and macros *can* be overloaded, but it's not really recommended

-When a function is overloaded, the original version of the function is still available, with a `_` prefix.
-This means that a function can only be overloaded once, because the second time that it is overloaded the original version disappears.
+When a function is overloaded, the original version of the function is still available, with a `_` prefix

+This means that a function can only be overloaded once, because the second time that it is overloaded the original version disappears

 Note:
 This is true whether the functions have the same signature or not.